joyeusenoelle/GuideToMastodon/README.md

 If you represent a company and your boss has told you that your company needs a Mastodon presence, here's what you can tell them (and you can tell them I told you to say it):

 > Mastodon doesn't really work like that.
 If we're going to have a Mastodon presence, it needs to be one person who's free to *be* a person on that account, instead of a corporate mouthpiece.
-That means the person on the Mastodon account isn't going to get along with everybody and is going to treat other users like they're people instead of marketing targets.
+That means the person on the Mastodon account isn't going to get along with everybody (although they should certainly try to) and is going to treat other users like they're people instead of marketing targets.
 If you're okay with that, then I'll get right on it.
 If not, then you need to do some more research into Mastodon before you establish a presence there.

 ## How do I get verified on Mastodon?